GSA/digitalgov.gov/_posts/2017-05-16-becoming-an-agile-content-team.md

 In March, the team of writers and editors at USAGov adopted some agile principles in an attempt to streamline our content development process.

-{% img="https://www.WHATEVER/files/2017/05/600-x-338-Content-Team-Structure.jpg" alt="Agile Workflow and content structure graphic." %}
+{% include image/full-width.html img="https://www.WHATEVER/files/2017/05/600-x-338-Content-Team-Structure.jpg" alt="Agile Workflow and content structure graphic." %}

 We hoped operating in a more agile manner would help us address some of the challenges we were facing as a team: